 9. Nurture your existing wholesale accounts

 It’s much harder to acquire new customers than it is to nurture existing ones.
 A good rule-of-thumb to live by is that 80% of your business comes from 20% of your customers.

 Give your existing wholesale accounts a discount from time to time.
 Promotions can be in the form of a special holiday deal or 10% off after they’ve made their fifth consecutive order.
 Treat your wholesale buyers the same way you treat your direct customers.

-Most retailers carry a variety of lines and products in their stores and reviewing line sheets for each brand they stock can become overwhelming.
-Anything you can do to help a buyer decide what to purchase will make the process easier them — they want your help and direction to buy the right products for their store.
+Most retailers carry a variety of lines and products in their stores, and reviewing line sheets for each brand they stock can become overwhelming.
+Anything you can do to help a buyer decide what to purchase will make the process easier for them—they want your help and direction to buy the right products for their store.

 Alternatively, you can use your Shopify checkout page and manually apply a discount to each item, marking them down to wholesale prices before sending the buyer your invoice.
 Using your Shopify checkout page can help you eliminate any extra fees you may incur with a third-party solution.

 💡 PRO TIP: Shopify POS comes with tools to help you control and manage your inventory across multiple store locations, your online store, and warehouse.
 Forecast demand, set low-stock alerts, create purchase orders, know which items are selling or sitting on shelves, count inventory, and more.